 Again, do not buy any rose leaves from a garden centre as they will always have insecticides on them that will harm your pet.

-How Should You Serve Food to Your Stick Insect?
+How Should You Give Food to Your Stick Insect?

 You already know that you need to have a consistent supply of food.
 The next step is to ensure that the food stays moist.
 Stick insects will not eat leaves that are dry.
 Leaves naturally start to dry up and turn brown after they have been picked.
 You can keep them moist with daily misting of the enclosure.